 Start with these simple ways to prevent cold air from seeping through your windows and doors.

-Check the glass.
-Make sure your glass panes are in good shape.
+Before you winterize your windows, make sure your glass panes are in good shape.
 If you discover cracked or broken glass, replace the panes and feel confident that they’re now doing their job all year long.

 Both doors and windows can be weather stripped for added protection from drafts and cold weather.
 There are different types of weather stripping, so make sure you’re using the right stuff for your needs.

-Caulk around windows and doors.
-Caulk is inexpensive and a few tubes goes a long way.
+Caulk is an inexpensive way to seal windows for winter, and a few tubes go a long way.
 There is some skill involved with caulking and it might take a little while for you to develop the technique.
 Get the best look and results by using the right caulk.

 While the tips above work great for both windows and doors, there are some solutions that are specifically designed for winterizing windows.
 Let’s see how those stack up and you can decide which option is best for your situation.